nicojs/typed-inject/README.md

 #### `injector.dispose(): Promise<void>`

 Use `dispose` to explicitly dispose the `injector`.
+This will result in the following (in order):

+1. Call `dispose` on each child injector created from this injector.
-It will call `dispose` on any dependency created by the injector (if it exists) using `provideClass` or `provideFactory` (**not** `provideValue` or `injectXXX`).
-It will also await any promise that might have been returned by `dispose`.
-After that, it will `dispose` it's parent injector as well.
+2. It will call `dispose` on any dependency created by the injector (if it exists) using `provideClass` or `provideFactory` (**not** `provideValue` or `injectXXX`).
+3. It will also await any promise that might have been returned by disposable dependencies.

 _Note: this behavior changed since v2.
 Before v2, the parent injector was always disposed before the child injector._
+_Note: this behavior changed again in v3, calling `dispose` on a child injector will **no longer** dispose it's parent injector and instead will dispose it's child injectors.
+The order of disposal is still child first._

-After a child injector is disposed, you cannot us it any more.
-Any attempt to use it will result in a `Injector already disposed` error.
+After an injector is disposed, you cannot use it anymore.
+Any attempt to do so will result in an `InjectorDisposedError` error.

-The `rootInjector` will never be disposed.

 Disposing of your dependencies is always done asynchronously.
 You should take care to handle this appropriately.
 The best way to do that is to `await` the result of `myInjector.dispose()`.